suoluoji/Demensional_Signin/README.md

 Demensional_Signin
 ==================

-this is for go langugage leariing group sign in by two-demensional
+this is for go langugage learning group member sign in using two-demensional